Guidance for Parish & Town Councils

 Three things Parish Councils can do

-We’re all trying to do the best thing for nature and our communities.
-It makes a huge difference to groups knowing that they are supported by their local authorities.
+We’re all trying to do the best thing for nature and our communities, and it makes a huge difference to groups knowing that they are supported by their local authorities.
 You'll likely also find that the local group(s) can help with your own green initiatives.
-Knowing that we’re all in it together makes any community and biodiversity ambitions less daunting for everyone involved. #together4nature
+Knowing that we’re all in it together makes any community and biodiversity ambitions less daunting for everyone involved.

 Encourage